t3hmun/t3hmun.github.io-2024/README.md

 - [x] Choose npm
   - I don't like yarn anymore, pnpm complicates things, nx is more than just complicated, npm is fine, it is simple
-  - Using Node 20, the actual version is unlikely to matter
+  - Using Node 20, Astro needs 18+, this is fine

 - [x] Configure vscode
   - [x] Prettier